-At 12:54 a.m. that night, first-year Daniel Kraft—one of the brothers who created the event, as well as DU’s Vice President of Public Relations—sent an apology to the complainant organizations, expressing DU’s regret over the name.
+At 12:54 a.m. that night, a spokesperson from DU sent an apology to the complainant organizations, expressing DU’s regret over the name.
 Soon after, he posted a second apology on Facebook.

 However, the controversy continued to build, since Latin students believed that the apology was insincere and dismissive.

 “One of the things that we emphasized was an open forum where we can talk about culture and how to handle this,” said third-year Lizbeth Cordova, a member of MEChA de UChicago.

 The party changed names twice, becoming first “DU Presents: Safari Bros and Jungle Cats,” then “DU Presents: Hats.”

 The DU spokesperson, along with another DU brother who created the event, posted on the event’s Facebook wall that they were “sad safari bro[s]” because of the name change.

 “I personally didn’t see it as a sincere apology,” Cordova said.